 Creative New Zealand spends over $3.2 million each year supporting around 1,800 projects through the Creative Communities Scheme (CCS).
-Creative Bay of Plenty, on behalf of Tauranga City Council and Western Bay of Plenty Council, administers the CCS for our districts.
+Creative Bay of Plenty, on behalf of Tauranga City Council and Western Bay of Plenty District Council, administers the CCS for our districts.

 Any individual or group can apply on the basis that the individual is a New Zealand citizen or permanent resident.

 What are the criteria?

-- Participation – create opportunities for local communities to engage with, and participate in arts activities
+- Participation – create opportunities for local communities to engage with, and participate in, arts activities

 - Diversity – support the diverse artistic cultural traditions of local communities

-- Young People – enable young people (under 18 years) to engage with and participate in the arts
+- Young people – enable young people (under 18 years) to engage with and participate in the arts.

 How do I make an application?